YngCwDev/taskTracker/README.md

 ## **Contributing**

 Contributions are welcome!
-Feel free to fork this repository, make changes, and submit a pull request.
+Feel free to fork this repository, make changes, comment,and submit a pull request, help me become a good developer.

 ---